Florian Froehlich: The artist

-In 2022, Froehlich installed a very powerful stained glass installation at the Porrentruy cemetery - for his father-in-law Claude Duthé who died in 2019 - which he calls "fluxus vitae": Defying the tradition of a cemetery, he celebrates with this creation death by life.
-Like the Saignelégier steles, he carried out this work in close collaboration with the Béguin stained glass workshop in St Croix and the locksmiths J.Pierre and Marianne Scheuner.
-A metallic spiral in ultramarine blue springs from the pink marble of Portugal, twists in space, tenderly embraces a face made of colored glass slab and then gets lost further, in infinity.
-Semi-transparent Iranian pink onyx is used for the funerary plaque.
-Fluxus vitae will become the family tomb.
+In 2022, Froehlich installed a stained glass work at the Porrentruy cemetery in memory of his late father-in-law, Claude Duthé, who died in 2019.
+Titled "fluxus vitae", the piece challenges the solemnity typically associated with cemeteries by celebrating life in the face of death.
+As with the Saignelégier steles, the work was created in close collaboration with the Béguin stained glass workshop in St Croix and locksmiths J. Pierre and Marianne Scheuner.
+The installation features a metallic spiral in ultramarine blue rising from Portuguese pink marble, twisting through space, wrapping around a face composed of coloured glass, before extending outward into infinity.
+The funerary plaque is made from semi-transparent Iranian pink onyx.
+The site will also serve as the family tomb.